 Search my site here!

-Purchase the first 12 issues of my Imperial Japan Medals monthly newsletter!
+Purchase the first 12 issues of my Imperial Japan Medals once-monthly (now on hiatus) newsletter!

 What it includes:

 13 PDF files (electronically, no paper involved) of a few pages each.
 The information includes detail about Japanese medals and decorations, facts that are

 ISSUE #1 (February 2012): The Japanese Honor Systems explained and detailed.
 (8 pages.)